 We had no choice but to move.
 Fortunately, Andy recc’ed the area and found a good spot half a mile away behind a spur.
 We picked up our tent (literally, picked it up in our arms), crossed a stream (wet boots for me) and pitched the tent sheltered from the wind.
-Bliss.
+Deal done.

-#9 | Ice picks make great tent stakes in emergencies
+#9 | Ice picks as emergency tent pegs

 Another note on heather.
 It makes for very uneven ground to set up a camping kitchen.

-#10 | You can’t navigate in a whiteout?
-Well, don’t.
+#10 | Navigating in a whiteout

-When in doubt about your outdoor skills, don’t hesitate to ask for their help.
+When in doubt about your outdoor skills, don’t hesitate to hire a mountain guide.
 There’s a reason it’s tough to become a certified mountain guide.
 These people know what to do in most circumstances.
 Humbly, I’ll admit that I don’t.